RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 pip install does a "static" installation into the site-packages of your Python distribution.
 This is interesting for package releases, which should only be used and not be further developed (by you).
-If you want/need to install a package, which is still under active development (such as EBC internal packges), you might want to make a "dynamic" installation via egg-link.
+If you want/need to install a package, which is still under active development (such as EBC internal packages), you might want to make a "dynamic" installation via egg-link.

     pip install -e <path_to_your_local_python_package>